 LUWIZ

 Agentic commerce refers to purchases made by autonomous AI agents that compare, select and order on behalf of the user.
-ChatGPT, Perplexity and Gemini already include assisted shopping journeys, and the first transactional agents are arriving.
-For an e-commerce merchant, the question is no longer how to attract a human to a product page, but how to be readable and chosen by a machine that loads neither your CSS nor your JavaScript.
-In practice, this imposes three projects: exposing a clean catalog in static HTML, marking up each product with Schema.org structured data, and maintaining exhaustive, up-to-date product feeds.
-The brands that structure their data today will be the ones agents recommend tomorrow.
-Those that stay in client-side rendering, invisible to AI crawlers, will disappear from the shopping journey before they are even compared.
+In practice, the human expresses a need ("find me a pair of waterproof trail running shoes under 150 euros, deliverable this week") and an agent runs the search, the comparison and sometimes the order.
+For an online retailer, the question is no longer how to attract a human to a product page, but how to be readable and chosen by a machine that loads neither your CSS nor your JavaScript.
+This demands three work streams: exposing a clean catalog in static HTML, marking up every product with Schema.org structured data, and maintaining exhaustive, up-to-date product feeds.
+The brands that structure their data today will be the ones agents recommend tomorrow; those stuck in client-side rendering, invisible to AI crawlers, will disappear from the buying journey before they are even compared.

 What agentic commerce really is

-Agentic commerce is purchasing delegated to a machine.
-The user expresses an intent, "find me a pair of waterproof trail running shoes under 150 euros, deliverable this week," and an AI agent executes the search, the comparison, the selection and sometimes the order.
-The end customer no longer sees your store.
-They see a recommendation.
+Agentic commerce is buying delegated to a machine.
+The user expresses an intent, and an AI agent runs the search, the comparison, the selection and sometimes the order.
+The end customer no longer sees your store: they see a recommendation.

 This shift is already underway.
-ChatGPT, which exceeds 900 million weekly users, offers assisted shopping journeys.
-Perplexity displays comparative product pages.
-The first transactional agents capable of completing a cart are leaving the labs.
+ChatGPT, with over 900 million weekly users, offers assisted buying journeys.
+Perplexity displays comparative product cards.
+OpenAI has launched instant checkout, and the first transactional agents capable of completing a cart are emerging from the labs.
 The decision layer is moving from the human to the machine.

-For twenty years, e-commerce optimization targeted a human: an eye-catching visual, a slashed price, a red button.
-The AI agent could not care less about red.
-It reads data.
-It compares structured attributes.
-It favors reliable, machine-readable sources.
+For twenty years, e-commerce optimization targeted a human: an eye-catching visual, a struck-through price, a red button.
+The AI agent does not care about red.
+It reads data, compares structured attributes and favors reliable, machine-readable sources.

-The challenge ties directly into Answer Engine Optimization: being the answer, not one result among others.
+The stakes connect directly to Answer Engine Optimization: being the answer, not one result among many.
 The difference here is that the answer triggers a transaction.
+This logic is part of a broader shift we mapped out in our analysis of the agentic web and your brand's place in it.

 Key takeaway